carsdotcom/skelebot/docs/artifacts.md

       file: xgb-model.pkl
 ```

-In order for the S3 setup to work you must have the appropraite credentials and config files setup in your `.aws/` folder.
+In order for the S3 setup to work you must have the appropriate credentials and config files setup in your `.aws/` folder.
 More information on aws credentials can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).

 The `artifacts` field accepts a list of artifacts names and path to the actual artifact object file.
 The `url`, `repo`, and `path` fields specify where the artifact will end up when it is pushed (or from where it will be pulled).